-Figure 24b.
-Fast Read Quad Output Instruction (Continuous Read Mode, BUF=0)
+Figure 22.
+Fast Read Dual I/O Instruction (Buffer Read Mode, BUF=1)

-8.2.21 Fast Read Quad Output with 4-Byte Address (6Ch)
+8.2.19 Fast Read Quad I/O (EBh)

-The Fast Read Quad Output (6Ch) instruction is similar to the Fast Read Dual Output (3Bh) instruction except that data is output on four pins, $IO_0$ , $IO_1$ , $IO_2$ , and $IO_3$ .
-The Fast Read Quad Output Instruction allows data to be transferred at four times the rate of standard SPI devices.
+The Fast Read Quad I/O (EBh) instruction is similar to the Fast Read Dual I/O (BBh) instruction except that address and data bits are input and output through four pins IO_0 , IO_1 , IO_2 and IO_3 prior to the data output.
+The Quad I/O dramatically reduces instruction overhead allowing faster random access for code execution (XIP) directly from the Quad SPI.

-The Fast Read Quad Output instruction sequence is shown in Figure 25a & 25b.
+The Fast Read Quad Output instruction sequence is shown in Figure 23.
 When BUF=1, the device is in the Buffer Read Mode.
-The data output sequence will start from the Data Buffer location specified by the 16-bit Column Address and continue to the end of the Data Buffer.
+The data output sequence will start from the Data Buffer location specified by the 16bit Column Address and continue to the end of the Data Buffer.
 Once the last byte of data is output, the output pin will become Hi-Z state.
-When BUF=0, the device is in the Continuous Read Mode, the data output sequence will start from the first byte of the Data Buffer and increment to the next higher address.
-When the end of the Data Buffer is reached, the data of the first byte of next memory page will be following and continues through the entire memory array.
-This allows using a single Read instruction to read out the entire memory array and is also compatible to Winbond's SpiFlash NOR flash memory command sequence.